junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Introduced in House
 - 2007-10-16 — Introduced in House
 - 2007-10-16 — Referred to the House Committee on Education and Labor.
+- 2007-10-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-10-29 — Considered under suspension of the rules. (consideration: CR H12107-12109)
+- 2007-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+58.
+- 2007-10-29 — Mr. Hinojosa moved to suspend the rules and pass the resolution.
+- 2007-10-30 — Considered as unfinished business. (consideration: CR H12169)
+- 2007-10-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-30 — On motion to suspend the rules and pass the resolution Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 1015). (text: CR 10/29/2007 H12108)
+- 2007-10-30 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 1015).(text: CR 10/29/2007 H12108)